fstarred/amiga-playground/README.md

 In this way, the next line data will jump and fetch the "old" line data.

-Notice the above formula is not good as well for INTERLEAVED bitplane.
+Notice the above formula won't work for INTERLEAVED bitplane.